-4.5 Encode with MacBinary
+4.6 Encode with MacBinary

 NDIF image files cannot be directly transmitted on the Internet because they have resource forks.
 MacBinary encoding converts the image to a data fork-only file that can be safely uploaded to Web and FTP servers, even using software that's improperly configured or not Mac-savvy.
+MacBinary encoding is disabled for DMG images because they are already data fork-only.